Environmental education: Trends

 One of the current trends within environmental education seeks to move from an approach of ideology and activism to one that allows students to make informed decisions and take action based on experience as well as data.
 Within this process, environmental curricula have progressively been integrated into governmental education standards.
+A study found that standardized curriculum can be a significant impediment to environmental education implementation.
 Some environmental educators find this movement distressing and move away from the original political and activist approach to environmental education while others find this approach more valid and accessible.
 Regardless, many educational institutions are encouraging students to take an active role in environmental education and stewardship at their institutions.
 They know that "to be successful, greening initiatives require both grassroots support from the student body and top down support from high-level campus administrators."

 Italy announced in 2019 that environmental education (including topics of sustainability and climate change) will be integrated into other subject matter and will be a mandatory part of the curriculum in public schools.

-In the United States, Title IV, Part A of the Every Student Succeeds Act ("ESSA," 2015) states that environmental education is eligible for grant funding.
-The program gives a “well-rounded” education as well as access to student health and safety programs.
+In the United States, Title IV, Part A of the Every Student Succeeds Act states that environmental education is eligible for grant funding.
+The program gives a "well-rounded" education as well as access to student health and safety programs.
 Title IV, Part B states that environmental literacy programs are also eligible for funding through the 21st Century Community Learning Centers Program.
 The funds that are available for both parts are block granted to the states using the Title I formula.
 In the FY2018 budget, Titles IVA and IVB were both given $1.1 billion and $1.2 billion.
 For title IVA, this is a $700 million raise from the 2017 budget which makes the 2018–2019 school year the most availability to environmental education ever.

-Renewable Energy Education
+Renewable energy education

 Renewable energy education (REE) is a relatively new field of education.
 The overall objectives of REE pertain to giving a working knowledge and understanding of concepts, facts, principles and technologies for gathering the renewable sources of energy.
 Based on these objectives, the role of a renewable energy education programs should be informative, investigative, educative, and imaginative.
 REE should be taught with the world's population in mind as the world will run out of non-renewable resources within the next century.
 Renewable energy education is also being brought to political leaders as a means of getting more sustainable development to occur around the globe.
 This is happening in the hopes that it will uproot millions of people out of poverty and into a better quality of life in many countries.
 Renewable energy education is also about bringing awareness of climate change to the general public as well as an understanding of the current renewable energy technologies.
 An understanding of the new technologies is imperative to get them stream-lined and accepted by the vast majority of the public.